-High alert: World scurries to contain new COVID variant

-THE HAGUE, Netherlands (AP) — With each passing hour, new restrictions were being slapped on travel from countries in southern Africa as the world scurried Saturday to contain a new variant of the coronavirus that has the potential to be more resistant to the protection offered by vaccines.
+UK plans new measures to combat omicron coronavirus variant

+“This is a real reminder that this pandemic is far from over,” he said.
+“If we need to take further action, we will.”

+Prime Minister Boris Johnson, along with his top advisers, will be holding a media briefing later Saturday.

-A host of countries, including Australia, Brazil, Canada Iran, Japan, Thailand and the United States, joined others, including the European Union and the U.K. in impose restrictions on southern African countries in response to warnings over the transmissability of the new variant — against the advice of the World Health Organization.
+Many countries have slapped restrictions on various southern African countries over the past couple of days including Australia, Brazil, Canada, the European Union, Iran, Japan, Thailand and the United States, in response to warnings over the transmissability of the new variant — against the advice of the World Health Organization.

-Despite the shutdown of flights, there was increasing evidence that the variant is already spreading.
-Cases have been reported in travelers in Belgium, Israel and Hong Kong, and Germany also has a probable case.
-Dutch authorities are checking for the new variant after 61 passengers on two flights from South Africa tested positive for COVID-19.
+Despite the banning of flights, there are mounting concerns that the variant has already been widely seeded around the world.
+In addition to the U.K, cases have been reported in travelers in Belgium, Israel and Hong Kong.
+Germany also said it suspected a positive case and Dutch authorities were testing whether 61 people who arrived on two flights from South Africa with COVID-19 have the omicron variant.

+The planes arrived in the Netherlands from Johannesburg and Cape Town shortly after the Dutch government imposed a ban on flights from southern African nations.
+The 539 travelers who tested negative were allowed to return home or continue their journeys to other countries.
+Under government regulations, those who live in the Netherlands and are allowed to return home must self-isolate for at least five days.

+Meanwhile, a German official said that there’s a “very high probability” that the omicron variant has already arrived in the country.

 The global health body has named the new variant omicron, labeling it a variant of concern because of its high number of mutations and some early evidence that it carries a higher degree of infection than other variants.
 That means people who contracted COVID-19 and recovered could be subject to catching it again.
 It could take weeks to know if current vaccines are less effective against it.